msdundar/notes-algorithms/10-hash-tables/README.md

 - This is a collision situation.
 To avoid collisions, you need:

   1. A low load factor
-  1. A good hash function
+  2. A good hash function

 ## Load factor

-I'm going to talk about how to implement a hash table, but you’ll never have to do that yourself.
+I'm going to talk about how to implement a hash table, but you'll never have to do that yourself.
 Whatever programming language you use will have an implementation of hash tables built in.
 You can use the built-in hash table and assume it will have good performance.
 This section gives you a peek under the hood.

   > Number of items in hash table / total number of slots